EliasMessner/KuSu/README.md

 In order to start up the CLI, run the main_controller.py file.

-You are prompted to enter the URL and password of a remote Elasticsearch cluster.
+You are prompted to enter the URL, port, username, and password of an Elasticsearch remote.
 If you want to connect to localhost:9200, enter "localhost" as URL and leave the password blank.

 When you see "Client connected." on the console, you can start indexing and searching.